Bad habits. All bloggers have them, but few know how to overcome them.

 2. Focusing Solely on SEO

 How do you determine what to write about on your blog?
-If it’s solely based on keyword research and search engine optimization, you’re missing the boat.
+You’re missing the boat if it’s solely based on keyword research and search engine optimization.

 With the latest algorithm change called Hummingbird, Google is once again flipping the tables on writers and marketers alike.

-While SEO was designed to enhance the online visibility and traffic of a business, many found the system easy to game.
+While SEO was designed to enhance a business’s online visibility and traffic, many found the system easy to game.
 Certainly, Hummingbird will not eliminate these keyword stuffers and optimization cheaters, but it will reduce the amount of worthless content popping up across the web.

-The new trend in 2014 is SMO.
-This is social media optimization and the integration of a substantial and influential social media presence.
+The trend today is SMO.
+This is social media optimization and integrating a substantial and influential social media presence.

 How does that translate into your social media marketing strategy?
 According to Wishpond, “The Hummingbird algorithm values quality content that is relevant, authoritative, and shareable.
 So the more your content has been shared across social media, the higher its perceived quality, and the better you’ll rank on Google.”